-ISIS2 will be evaluated to understand the critical aspects of the in-situ charge storage.
+ISIS2 will be evaluated to determine which aspects of the in-situ charge storage are critical.
 The goal is to understand and demonstrate the raw charge storage principle with its intrinsic immunity to noise and low power.

-The channel cross section under the photogate in ISIS2 is shown in Figure 11and the layout of the ISIS2 chip in .
+The channel cross section under the photogate in ISIS2 is shown in Figure 11and the layout of the ISIS2 chip in Figure 12.